Stephanie Baptist, Director and Curator, Medium Tings

 Megan Carroll works at the United Nations where she evaluates peacekeeping missions.
 Previously, she was appointed by President Obama to serve as a White House Fellow.
 She has led programs for the UN Development Program, served as Acting Director of The Carter Center’s Democracy and Conflict Resolution Programs in South Sudan and Sudan, and as an Advisor to the US Agency for International Development (USAID).
 Earlier in her career, she managed Harvard University’s Scholars at Risk Program and taught in Japan.
 She holds a masters degree from the Harvard Kennedy School and a B.A. in Political Science from Amherst College.
 She is a Humanity in Action Senior Fellow, Council on Foreign Relations Term Member, French-American Foundation Young Leader, and participated in the the US-Japan Leadership Program.

 Solana Chehtman has over 15 years of experience as a cultural producer, arts administrator, and philanthropy officer and consultant -both in her country of origin, Argentina, and internationally.
 Solana offers comprehensive expertise in convening and supporting artists, constituents, and broad networks of partners at the service of sustainable and authentic community-building, civic participation, and social change.
-In her current role as Vice President of Public Engagement at Friends of the High Line, she collaborates with artists to create transformative experiences that intentionally promote a sense of belonging and relevance for a broad diversity of neighbors and New Yorkers.
-She also leads a team that works to advance youth opportunities and offers multigenerational engagement and learning programs.
+In her previous role as Vice President of Public Engagement at Friends of the High Line, she collaborated with artists to create transformative experiences that intentionally promote a sense of belonging and relevance for a broad diversity of neighbors and New Yorkers.
+She lead a team that worked to advance youth opportunities and offer multigenerational engagement and learning programs.
 Solana holds an Ed.
 M. in Education Policy from Teachers College, Columbia University.
 She also currently serves as an Adjunct Professor at the MA in Arts Administration at Baruch College, CUNY.

 Liora Danan, Chief of Staff, NYC Mayor's Office of Immigrant Affairs